stylobate/stylobate.github.io/pages/draft.en.md

 The second thing that would be easily achievable with this concept: **separation of the visual styles from the base layout styles**.

 This means that in most cases the layouts and base behaviours would be the same for each and any project.
 Any button would need the same reset, any inline-block would need its extras for IE, any grid could be made using some of the few approaches.
-But the *visual styles* of those blocks would be different in those different projects, so our tool should be able to create both styles that could be used across many project (*sdlib*-like), and to create styles individual for a given project, maybe hidden under the namespace (so you could then mix buttons from different projects in one stylesheet).
+But the *visual styles* of those blocks would be different in those different projects, so our tool should be able to create both styles that could be used across many project (*stdlib*-like), and to create styles individual for a given project, maybe hidden under the namespace (so you could then mix buttons from different projects in one stylesheet).

 ## Implementation

+_**Disclaimer:** the following text is a **draft**, this is the vision of the future, right now you can try this conception using the current Stylus implementation._

 The implementation could be divided into two parts: declaration of the “blocks” and their “mapping”.